Interpolating Refinable Functions and $n_s$-step Interpolatory Subdivision Schemes: Examples of -step Interpolatory (Quasi)-Stationary Subdivision Schemes

 Under the condition $\sr(a,\dm)\ge 2$, from \eqref{phi:sa} of \cref{prop:lpm}, we must have $s_a=\frac{m_a}{\dm-1}$ with $m_a=\sum_{k\in \Z} k a(k)$, that is, the real number $s_a$ is uniquely determined by the mask $a$ of an $s_a$-interpolating $\dm$-refinable function $\phi$.
 Note that if a mask $a\in \lp{0}$ has symmetry in \eqref{symmask} and $\sum_{k\in \Z} a(k)=1$, then \eqref{phi:sa} of \cref{prop:lpm} tells us

 from which we must have $m_a=c_a/2$, the symmetry center of the symmetric mask $a$.
-Hence, for symmetric masks $a$ satisfying the symmetry property in \eqref{symmask}, it follows from \cref{prop:lpm} that \be s_a=\frac{c_a}{2(\dm-1)}. \ee Case 1: $c_a$ is an even integer.
-Then the condition \eqref{cond:sa} on $s_a$ in \eqref{ca:sa} is satisfied with $m_s=0$ and $n_s=1$.
-Thus, as we remarked above, the $s_a$-interpolating $\dm$-refinable function $\phi$ is an integer shifted version of a standard interpolating $\dm$-refinable function and its subdivision scheme is $1$-step interpolatory, i.e., a shifted version of a standard interpolatory subdivision scheme.
+Hence, for symmetric masks $a$ satisfying the symmetry property in \eqref{symmask}, it follows from \cref{prop:lpm} that \be s_a=\frac{c_a}{2(\dm-1)}. \ee Moreover, we deduce from the refinement equation that its $\dm$-refinable function $\phi$ must be supported inside $\frac{1}{\dm-1}\fs(a)$ and have the symmetry $\phi(2s_a-\cdot)=\phi$.
+Consequently, the interpolating refinable functions in convergent interpolatory dual subdivision schemes considered in \cite{grv22,rv20,rom19,v23} are $s_a$-interpolating $\dm$-refinable functions with the particular choice $s_a=\frac{c_a}{2(\dm-1)}$ for an odd integer $c_a$.

-Case 2: $c_a$ is an odd integer.
-If $\dm$ is an odd dilation factor, then the condition \eqref{cond:sa} on $s_a$ in \eqref{ca:sa} holds with $m_a=0$ and $n_a=2$.
-Therefore, according to item (3) of \cref{thm:int}, its subdivision scheme is $2$-step interpolatory with the integer shift $(\dm^2-1)s_a$.
-Moreover, its $s_a$-interpolating $\dm$-refinable function $\phi$ becomes a standard interpolating $\dm^2$-refinable function after a shift.
-If $\dm$ is an even dilation factor, then the condition \eqref{cond:sa} on $s_a$ in \eqref{ca:sa} holds with $m_a=1$ and $n_a=1$.
-Therefore, according to item (3) of \cref{thm:int}, its subdivision scheme is only $\infty$-step (i.e., limit) interpolatory.